apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/segment/classes.md

 The `SegmentStore` serves as a persistence backend for the `SegmentNodeStore`.
 It is responsible for providing concrete implementations of `Revisions`, `SegmentReader` and `BlobStore` to the former.

 The `FileStore` is the implementation the `SegmentStore` that persists segments in tar files.
 The `MemoryStore` (not shown above) is an alternative implementation, which stores the segments in memory only.
 It is used for testing.

+The `FileStore` depends on `TarFiles` for the management of the TAR files on the file system.
+`TarFiles` is an aggregation of one `TarWriter` and zero or more `TarReader`.
+This design represents the foundation of the append-only store implemented by the `FileStore`, where data is appended to one `TarWriter` and archived in many `TarReader` over time.